Straw674/daily-arXiv-astro-ph/README.md

    - Export your personal Zotero library to a `.bib` file. **Make sure to configure the export to include abstracts**.
    - Upload this `.bib` file to the designated directory (`zotero/` by default) in the repository.
 3. **Generate Embeddings**:
-   - Run the `zotero.py` script locally to process your `.bib` file and generate the `.jsonl` embedding reference file.
+   - Run the `zotero.py` script locally to process your `.bib` file and generate the `.json` embedding reference file.
-   - Commit and push the resulting `.jsonl` file to the repository.
-This `.jsonl` file will be used by the GitHub Action to score daily papers efficiently, without needing to re-embed your entire library every time.
+   - Commit and push the resulting `.json` file to the repository.
+This `.json` file will be used by the GitHub Action to score daily papers efficiently, without needing to re-embed your entire library every time.